Is There a Dimmer Outlook Ahead for Ocugen Inc. (OCGN)?

-Ocugen Inc. (NASDAQ:OCGN) went up by 6.85% from its latest closing price compared to the recent 1-year high of $17.65.
-The company’s stock price has collected -5.65% of loss in the last five trading sessions.
+Ocugen Inc. (NASDAQ:OCGN) went down by -7.41% from its latest closing price compared to the recent 1-year high of $17.65.
+The company’s stock price has collected -14.53% of loss in the last five trading sessions.
 The Wall Street Journal reported on 04/26/21 that W.R.
 Grace, AMC, Ocugen, Carnival: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Ocugen Inc. (NASDAQ :OCGN) Right Now?